clarusway-aws-devops/ckad/security/step1/step1.md

-- Create a new ClusterRole named 'web-clusterrole', which only allows to create 'Deployment' resource.
+- Create a new ClusterRole named 'app-clusterrole', which only allows to create 'Deployment' resource.

 - Create a new ServiceAccount named 'app-sa' in the namespace 'prod'.